 Palmdale lies within the Palmdale Production Consumption MRZ (Joseph et al. 1984) and the PWD service area is underlain by mineral deposits, including at the Littlerock Fan and the Big Rock Fan (City of Palmdale 2022); sand and gravel mining widely occurs throughout Littlerock Wash.
 If well replacement occurs in a different location, than the existing well, construction activities could not disrupt mining activities.
 Implementation of Mitigation Measure MIN-1 would require the construction of any facilities or structures to comply with the City policies associated with the continued access to known mineral resources.
-Mitigation Measure MIN-1 would require to ensure the potential impacts to existing or future mining operations to be adequately buffered to ensure the potential impacts to existing or future mining operations would be less than significant.
+Mitigation Measure MIN-1 would require development occurring in the vicinity of mining operations to be adequately buffered to ensure the potential impacts to existing or future mining operations would be less than significant.
 Pipelines associated with the replacement wells may pass through the Littlerock Wash MRZ-2; however, pipelines would be constructed in existing roadways such that there would be no impact on known mineral resources.